Iyanbito, New Mexico

-Iyanbito (Ayání Bitoʼ) is an unincorporated community and census-designated place (CDP) in McKinley County, New Mexico, United States, on the Navajo Nation.
+Iyanbito is an unincorporated community and census-designated place (CDP) in McKinley County, New Mexico, United States, on the Navajo Nation.
 As of the 2020 census, it had a population of 1,193.

 Geography

 The community is in central McKinley County, 16 mi east of Gallup, the county seat.
 It is bordered to the west by the Church Rock CDP and to the south by the Southern Transcon line of the BNSF Railway.
 Mesa Butte, elevation 8020 ft, rises to the north of the CDP.

 New Mexico State Road 118 (Historic Route 66) and Interstate 40 pass just south of Iyanbito, leading west to Gallup and southeast 47 mi to Grants.

 According to the U.S. Census Bureau, the Iyanbito CDP has an area of 9.54 sqmi, all land.
 The area drains to the South Fork of the Puerco River, which passes just south of the CDP.
 The west-flowing Puerco River is part of the Little Colorado River watershed.